VCityTeam/ConVer-G/Readme.md

 /bin/bash workflow-gratte_ciel.sh
 ```

-Lets assume that we have a dataset with 2 versions with the following quads:
+Let's assume that we have a dataset with 2 versions with the following quads:

 **Version 1 (buildings-2015.nq):**
 | Subject | Predicate | Object | Named Graph |